 For employees earning less than SGD 2,000 per month, the clauses related to statutory sick leave are different.
 For example, employees who have worked for a minimum of 6 months, are eligible to get 14 days of annual sick leave, and 60 days of hospitalization leave (including 14 days).
 Similarly, there are different clauses for the minimum employment period of 5 months, 4 months, and 3 months.

 Female employees who work for more than 3 months may be eligible for paid maternity leave benefits.
-Eligible women employees are entitled to get total 16 weeks’ of leave.
+Eligible female employees are entitled to receive a total of 16 weeks of leave.
 The law prevents employers from dismissing any female employee during maternity leave.
 Women employees are entitled to get full payment during maternity leave.

 Employers need to enroll employees in retirement and savings plans covered under the Central Provident Fund (CPF).
 Citizens and foreign workers can also contribute to a Supplementary Retirement Scheme (SRS).

 Providing health insurance to employees is not a statutory requirement in Singapore.
-However, working professionals who are local citizens or permanent residents are automatically eligible for a low-cost medical insurance called “Medishield” that offers basic insurance protection.
+However, working professionals who are local citizens or permanent residents automatically qualify for a low-cost medical insurance called “Medishield” that offers basic insurance protection.

 Accident and Hospitalization Benefits